Jorge-G-P/IHC_HE_GenAI/README.md

 Due to the high resolution of the original dataset and in order to accelerate the training process, we built the dataset class with a dynamic cropping feature to be able to work with smaller images.
 Before feeding them to the network, they are divided into smaller patches, yielding a total of 38984 images (19492 pairs) with a resolution of 512x512 pixels.
 The dataset is subsequently split into training, validation, and test sets, adhering to a ratio of 60%, 20%, and 20%, respectively.

+Below follows an example of how we cropped the original dataset:

 ![BCI crops](readme_images/BCI_crops.png)